#TIL the query component of a URI is actually completely opaque.

 https://shorturl.at/E3GNR -

-sankerkk@mastodon.socialreplied to trwnh@mastodon.social last edited by
+sankerkk@mastodon.socialreplied to trwnh@mastodon.social on last edited by

 @trwnh